Wirtual (WIRTUAL) Self Reported Market Capitalization Achieves $100.23 Million

 [Docs](https://document.wirtual.co/documents/about)”

-It is usually not currently possible to buy alternative cryptocurrencies such as Wirtual directly using US dollars.
-Investors seeking to acquire Wirtual should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Wirtual using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as Wirtual directly using U.S. dollars.
+Investors seeking to acquire Wirtual should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Wirtual using one of the exchanges listed above.

 Receive News & Updates for Wirtual Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Wirtual and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.